ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 The Voronoi diagrams on this page are generated using an approach called 'Jump Flooding'.
 It's from a paper called <a href="http://www.comp.nus.edu.sg/~tants/jfa.html" target="_blank">Jump Flooding in GPU with Applications to Voronoi Diagram and Distance Transform</a>.
 We'll call it JFA because that's a lot to write out.

-The input to JFA is a canvas with some colored seeds on it.
-Since we're dealing with computers, the canvas is an array of pixels.
+The input to JFA is a canvas with some colored seeds (aka dots) on it.
+Since we're dealing with computers, the canvas is an array of transparent pixels and the dots are pixels with color.

 The algorithm works in "rounds".
 In a given round you iterate through each pixel in the canvas and look at 8 pixels around it.
 When I say '8 pixels around it' you're probably thinking of the 8 direct neighbours but THAT'S NOT QUITE RIGHT!
-When I try to explain this algorithm to friends, this is the main place everyone gets tripped up.
-I'll explain this in detail later, but for now just know that in each round you visit each pixel.
-And for each pixel, you look at SOME 8 pixels around it but not the direct neighbours.
+When I explain this algorithm to friends, this is the main place they get tripped up.
+I'll explain this in detail later, but for now just know that...

+ - the algorithm works in 'rounds'
+ - in each round, you visit each pixel in the grid
+ - when visiting a pixel, you look at SOME 8 pixels around it, but not its direct neighbours

-Anyway, suppose you're in a round, and you're processing a pixel at location (i, j), and you're visiting some 8 pixels around it.
-If you see a seed closer to (i, j) than one you've seen before, you store its color and location.
+Suppose you're in round 1, you're processing a pixel at location (i, j), and you're busy visiting 8 pixels around it.
+This is what you do at each pixel: if you see a seed closer to (i, j) than one you've seen before, you store its color and location.
 Also if you visit a non-seed that's seen a nearby seed which is closer than one you've seen before - you store that seed's color and location.

 Here's the second thing almost everyone finds tricky in this algorithm: a pixel doesn't need to visit a seed to find out about it.
 It just needs to visit another pixel that visited it.
 Or a pixel that visited another pixel that visited it, and so on.

 Take a second to make sure you understand that!

-Okay, back to the 8 pixels...
-Suppose you're in a round, and you're processing a pixel, and you're visiting 8 pixels around it.
-The 8 pixels that you visit depend on something called the step length, and the step length is different in each round.
-In round 1, the step length is N / 2 (where N is the width/height of the canvas).
-In round 2, the step length is N / 4.
-In step 3, the step length is N / 8, and so on.
-In total there are log(N) rounds.

-The diagram below shows what pixels we visit  we look at when we process each pixel in a round.
-In the diagram 'k' means step length.
+Next, I'll talk about how many rounds there are, and what the '8 surrounding pixels' are.

+First, I'm going to define something called 'step length'.
+'Step length' is a number associated with each round.
+It starts off as half the size of the board (N / 2) and divides by two each round.
+We'll use the letter `k` to represent step length in diagrams below.

+The 8 'neighbours' that you visit around each pixel depend on the step length.
+They are the 8 pixels `k` to the left, `k` to the right, `k` up, `k` down, etc. as shown in this diagram:

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">